 The workers’ comp settlement amounts for a shoulder injury in Michigan is going to be based upon how much the insurance company thinks it has to payout in future benefits.
 It is a business decision and insurance companies rarely overpay.
 They will look at age, extent of disability, and cost of future medical treatment.
 Other factors include how much a person earned at their job and transferable skills.
 It also possible the insurance company will do a labor market survey and reduce what it pays based upon wage earning capacity.

-Understanding settlement value depends upon how long a disabled employee must remain off from work and medical needs.
+Understanding the value of a lump sum cash payment depends upon how long a disabled employee must remain off from work and medical needs.
 Estimate the amount of annual wage loss benefits by multiplying the weekly comp rate by 52.
 Insurance companies rarely pay more than 5 years of wage loss benefits upfront.
 It is also important to estimate future medical by looking at what type of treatment could be required in the future.

 Average Workers’ Comp Settlement Amounts For A Shoulder Injury

-While there are not specific workers’ comp settlement amounts for a shoulder injury, the average amount for a workplace injury in Michigan in 2019 was $58,641.58 according to the Workers’ Disability Compensation Agency.
+While there are not specific workers’ comp settlement amounts for a shoulder injury, the average amount for being injured on the job in Michigan in 2019 was $58,641.58 according to the Workers’ Disability Compensation Agency.
 Again, every client, injury and accident are going to be different.
 We have seen disabled employees receive much more.